Param-Punjab/TEMP/Jupyter_Lab/index.md

-# Installation of JupyterLab and Jupyter Notebook in just 2 steps
+# Installation of JupyterLab and Jupyter Notebook in just 2 steps:

 To install JupyterLab and Jupyter Notebook on Kali Linux using the command line, follow these steps: